adamjthompson/Gaming-Status/readme.md

 ## ⚙️ Configuration (Crucial Step)
 Because every home setup is unique, this integration requires a manual configuration file to map your entities to the right gamer.
 All settings will be configured inside of `config/gaming_profiles.json`.

 Use the *Gaming Status Configurator* to easily generate the required JSON file.
 This will show up after installation as an entry on your sidebar labeled "Gaming Status".
-Further editing of [advanced options](docs/advanced.md) can be performed manually in VSCode or your editor of choice. **After adding your information, save the JSON file and either reload the integration or restart Home Assistant.**
+Further editing of [advanced options](docs/advanced.md) can be performed manually in VSCode or your editor of choice. **After adding your information, you must save the JSON file and restart Home Assistant.**

 *Additionally, there is a [`example.profiles.json`](custom_components/gaming_status/example.profiles.json) file provided that can be used as a starting point if you prefer to edit the file manually yourself.
 See the [Advanced Setup](docs/advanced.md) documentation for more details.*

 ### Entities

-Upon reload (or restart), the integration will instantly read your `config/gaming_profiles.json` file and generate the master tracking sensors for your dashboard.
+Upon restart, the integration will instantly read your `config/gaming_profiles.json` file and generate the master tracking sensors for your dashboard.
 Look for the new master sensors named `sensor.XXXXX.gaming_status`.
 Additionally, individual platform sensors will be created ending in `_playstation`, `_steam`, `_xbox`, and `_custom`, where applicable.

 | Entity | Type | Description |
 | ---| --- | --- |